mjfrigaard/sharing-your-work/manuscript/02chapter.md

 # Part 2: "Have a workflow."

-Working with data **workbench** is a place to keep and organize tools, and a **workflow** is how you combine these tools to get things done.
+A **workbench** is a place to keep and organize tools, and a **workflow** is how you combine these tools to get things done.
 This chapter will cover the workbench we use and the three guiding principles of the workflow we recommend.

 1. Use free open source software
 2. Write code